drod-96/SyntheticDHN/README.md

 # SyntheticDHN

-SyntheticDHN is a complete synthetic DHN generator which we believe can be important for users and researchers and we believe may be first step to generate benchmarks DHN as in IEEE for electrical grid.
+SyntheticDHN is a complete synthetic 3GDHN generator which we believe can be important for users and researchers and we believe may be first step to generate benchmarks DHN as in IEEE for electrical grid.
 This software uses Graph theory approach combined to the node method to generate plausible DHN's layouts incoroporating some expertise based constraints.
 The nodes are then randomly selected to be substations or junction nodes.
 Substation nodes are assigned synthetic but realistic heating demands profiles (for one year) using France's ADEME [open access data](https://data-transitions2050.ademe.fr/).

 ## **Graph generator model**